manvscode/libm3d/README.md

 * Quaternions

 ##  Build Instructions
+You can compile *lib3dmath* with either float or double precision.
 ### If you want to build the float version of lib3dmath:
 * autoreconf
 * ./configure